glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 extension Pair2 : BitwiseCopyable where Value : BitwiseCopyable {}
 ```

 such a conformance must be written manually.
-Another proposal could lift that restriction (see Future Directions).
+Another proposal could lift that restriction (see [Automatic derivation of conditional conformance](#conditonal-conformance-derivation)).

+#### Public derivation

-Another case where conformance is not automatically derived is for non-`@frozen` public types.
+Another case where conformance is not automatically derived is for resilient types.
+These are public non-`@frozen` types defined in a library built for Library Evolution.
 For example, the following type

 ```
 public struct Coordinate2 {